NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

 “The chance of an El Niño forming, which tends to prevent storms from strengthening, has dropped significantly from May,” Bell said.

 El Niño is a naturally occurring phenomenon characterized by warmer than normal water in the eastern Pacific equatorial region.
 While El Niño occurs in the Pacific Ocean, it has widespread impact on the global climate.
-One of the elements affected is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical development.
+One of its effects is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical storm development.

 “The odds of going 11 years without a major hurricane landfall in the US is around 1 in 2,000,” said Phil Klotzbach, a hurricane research scientist at Colorado State University.